The Clongowes Wood College Foundation

-In its 14 yearsof its existence, the Foundation has facilitated the creation of the Co-operative Learning Centre (completed in 2014), the Science, Art and Technology Building (2010), the James Joyce Library (2008), a new Sports Hall (2011), the installation of the Vinny Murray All Weather pitch (2005), and its subsequent resurfacing (2018), and the building of an indoor swimming pool (2017), to replace the one built in 1886.
-As the graphic below shows other renovation and renewal works have taken place throughout this time period.
+In the14 years of its existence, the Foundation has facilitated the creation of the Co-operative Learning Centre (completed in 2014), the Science, Art and Technology Building (2010), the James Joyce Library (2008), a new Sports Hall (2011), the installation of the Vinny Murray All Weather pitch (2005), and its subsequent resurfacing (2018), and the building of an indoor swimming pool (2017), to replace the one built in 1886.
+As the graphic below shows, other renovation and renewal works have taken place throughout this time period.

 In 2007 the Alberto Hurtado Bursary Programme (AHP), was launched.
 The AHP is a bursary scheme inspired by the desire to remove barriers to the unique educational experience that a seven-day boarding school can offer.
 The objective of the AHP is to offer opportunity to boys who might otherwise not fulfil their potential because of socio-economic disadvantage.
 Students are not selected on the basis of academic, sporting or musical abilities.
 They are chosen instead on the basis of eligibility and suitability, family ambition and their potential to thrive in a boarding environment.

-To date thirty-eight AHP students have graduated from the College.
+To date, thirty-eight AHP students have graduated from the College.
 Aside from one past pupil who is repeating his Leaving in order to study his preferred academic choice, all thirty-eight have proceeded onto third-level education.
-Most of these past pupils have attended primary schools in areas with designated disadvantage status (DEIS) where rates of progression onto third-level education is approximately 2%.
-The impact of the programme goes well beyond academic achievements and the AHP, now in its 13thyear, has grown into an integral part of the fabric of Clongowes’ Life.
+Most of these past pupils have attended primary schools in areas with designated disadvantage status (DEIS) where rates of progression onto third-level education is only 2% approximately.
+The impact of the programme goes well beyond academic achievements and the AHP, now in its 13th year, has grown into an integral part of the fabric of Clongowes’ Life.